Lazarpn/demo/readme.md

 Changes upon updates branch, and moreeee

-This is bound to cause trouble
+This is bound to cause trouble, and more trouble